ava-labs/teleporter/contracts/src/Utilities/README.md

 Note:
 1. The blockchain validating the message may or may not be the same chain where the target contract and the `ValidatorSetSig` contract are deployed.
-2. [Off-Chain Warp messages](https://github.com/ava-labs/subnet-evm/issues/729) are described in the linked issue.
-They are Warp messages that validators can include in their config to indicate that they are willing to sign them even though they are not a result of on-chain activity.
+2. [Off-Chain Warp messages](https://github.com/ava-labs/subnet-evm/issues/729) are Warp messages that validators can include in their config to indicate that they are willing to sign them even though they are not a result of on-chain activity.

 #### Creating a valid Off-chain Warp Message for interaction with the ValidatorSetSig Contract